-All three programs are designed for students who need a highly structured, supportive, therapeutic environment in order to achieve academic and behavioral success.
+All two programs are designed for students who need a highly structured, supportive, therapeutic environment in order to achieve academic and behavioral success.
 The main goal of the programs is to help students to acquire the academic, social, emotional and behavioral skills necessary to successfully return to their local public schools or a less restrictive environment.
 The programs utilize individualized instruction with a multimodality approach and high interest materials.

 Four core components characterize the services provided by EASTCONN’s Clinical Day Treatment programs: